Close Menu

 Explanation of Step

-structure: Represents a single node withdata
+1. Node structure: Represents a single node with data, prev, and next pointers.

-, etc.): Modularized to handle edge cases like an empty list or insertion at the boundaries. - Delete functions: Properly manage pointers to ensure memory cleanup and handle cases like a single-node list.
+3. Delete functions: Properly manage pointers to ensure memory cleanup and handle cases like a single-node list.

 Output